How to Create a Short Term Emergency Water Supply

 Which plastic containers are best?

-You can buy plastic water containers that hold 5 to 7 gallons of water at camping stores, Walmart or Amazon.
+You can look for plastic water containers that hold 5 to 7 gallons of water at camping stores, Walmart or Amazon.

 By the way, there’s a reason for the blue color.
 It keeps out light and helps prevent algae from growing inside.